stuntrally/stuntrally/Readme.md

 ## Game

-Localized help for new users, is on the Welcome screen, shown at game start.
+In game - Esc or Tab key shows/hides GUI.

-Or press Ctrl-F1 to show it.
-It also has game related Hints.
+Quick setup help is on the Welcome screen, shown at game start, or by Ctrl-F1.

-In game - Esc/Tab key shows/hides GUI.
+At first, open Options to adjust Screen resolution, pick graphics preset according to your GPU and *do* restart.

-At first, open Options to adjust Screen resolution, pick graphics preset according to your GPU and do restart.
+Open Options tab Input, to see or reassign keys, or configure a game controller, info [here](https://stuntrally.tuxfamily.org/wiki/doku.php?id=running#input).
-Open Options tab Input, to see or reassign keys, or configure a game controller.
-Info on wiki [here](https://stuntrally.tuxfamily.org/wiki/doku.php?id=running#input).
+Game related Hints are available in menu: How to drive, with few driving lessons.

 Have fun 😀

 ### Troubleshooting

-If you have problems running, read Wiki page [Running](https://stuntrally.tuxfamily.org/wiki/doku.php?id=running).
+If you have problems running, check Wiki page [Running](https://stuntrally.tuxfamily.org/wiki/doku.php?id=running).
 All settings and logs are saved to user folder, see [Paths](https://stuntrally.tuxfamily.org/wiki/doku.php?id=paths).
+It is also shown on 1st Help page.

 ------------------------------------------------------------------------------